SAP/apibusinesshub-api-recipes/principalPropagation/README.md

 **issuer** <br>
 The issuer of the Token .
 Can be found by decrpyting the generated token and taking the value of **iss** key,also
 ```
-Within Service Key of XSUAA -> take the 'url' parameter and add /oauth/token .
+Within Service Key of XSUAA -> take the value of 'url' key and add /oauth/token .
 Below is the format required
 https://<subdomain>.authentication.<host>.com/oauth/token
 ```
 **publicKey**
 ```
-Within Service Key of XSUAA -> take the 'verificationkey' parameter.Below is the format required
+Within Service Key of XSUAA -> take the value of 'verificationkey' key.Below is the format required
 -----BEGIN PUBLIC KEY-----****-----END PUBLIC KEY-----
 ```
 **destinationName**